Bombing of Berlin in World War II: Prelude

 Between 1939 and 1942, the policy of bombing only targets of direct military significance was gradually abandoned in favour of "area bombing", the large-scale bombing of German cities to destroy housing and civilian infrastructure.
 Although killing German civilians was never an explicit policy, it was obvious that area bombing would cause large-scale civilian casualties.
-With the technology available at the time, the precision bombing of military targets was possible only by daylight, and it was difficult even then.
-Daylight bombing raids conducted by Bomber Command involved unacceptably-high losses of British aircraft, and bombing by night led to far lower British losses but was of necessity indiscriminate because of the difficulties of nocturnal navigation and bomb aiming.
+With the technology available at the time, the precision bombing of military targets was possible only by daylight.
+It was difficult even then: day bomber raids by Bomber Command led to unacceptably high casualties and aircraft losses.
+Night bombing led to far lower losses but was of necessity indiscriminate, because navigation and bomb aiming were more difficult at night.